openshift/windows-machine-config-operator/docs/vsphere-golden-image.md

 ## 1. Select a compatible Windows Server version

-Currently, the Windows Machine Config Operator (WMCO) stable version only supports Windows Server Semi-Annual Channel (SAC): Windows Server 2004, that includes the patch [KB4565351](https://support.microsoft.com/en-us/help/4565351/windows-10-update-kb4565351), required by the operating system to allow using the [hybrid OVN Kubernetes networking with a custom VXLAN port](setup-hybrid-OVNKubernetes-cluster.md#vSphere) feature.
+Currently, the Windows Machine Config Operator (WMCO) stable version supports:
+* Windows Server 2022 Long-Term Servicing Channel (must contain the OS-level container networking patch [KB5012637](https://support.microsoft.com/en-us/topic/april-25-2022-kb5012637-os-build-20348-681-preview-2233d69c-d4a5-4be9-8c24-04a450861a8d))
+* Windows Server 20H2 Semi-Annual Channel

-*Please note that Windows Server Long-Term Servicing Channel (LTSC): Windows Server 1809 cannot be used, since the patch is not available.*
+*Please note that Windows Server 2019 is unsupported, as patch [KB4565351](https://support.microsoft.com/en-us/help/4565351/windows-10-update-kb4565351) is not included.
+This is a requirement of the [hybrid OVN Kubernetes networking with a custom VXLAN port](setup-hybrid-OVNKubernetes-cluster.md#vSphere) feature.*

 ## 2. Create the virtual machine